 - Education.
 Weird as it might seem, if your friend isn’t able to go to school (or college or uni), they’re probably missing it.
 If you go to the same school, let them know what you’re working on.
 Help them with any homework they’re doing.
 And be there when they go back – those first few days can be tough.

 - Work.
 If your friend works, they might be worried about falling behind or not making money.
-Encourage them to be honest with their employer – and to read our section on going back to work.
+Encourage them to be honest with their employer.

 - Being the odd one out.
 People might treat your friend differently, either by smothering them or keeping their distance.
 Your friend is still the same person, though, so they’ll probably appreciate it if you’re your normal self, too.

 How you can help a friend with cancer